escopecz/veetr/docs/STORAGE.md

-# Data Storage - Luna Sailing Dashboard
+# Data Storage - Veetr

-Documentation for data storage, persistence, and logging in the Luna Sailing Dashboard system.
+Documentation for data storage, persistence, and logging in the Veetr system.

 ## Storage Architecture